 Andrea continues, “Research projects, thesis projects, reading and interests you develop on your own all qualify under horsepower.
 One’s quest to satiate his/her intellectual curiosity needs to shine through for the HBS application.
 This comes across in extracurriculars, awards, on the resume, and certainly in the HBS essay.”

-- discussing research projects your pursued that weren’t required
+- Discussing research projects you pursued that weren’t required

 “This can be on display throughout the application.
 But the essay is a great place to really get a sense that a candidate thinks about the issues deeply and is on a quest to satisfy intellectual curiosity,” Andrea explains.